 - Know what you stand for and be able to clearly articulate it to employees, partners, and customers

-- Elevate your brand beyond the products you sell – features and benefits are not a sustainable competitive advantage
+- Elevate your brand beyond the products you sell – features and benefits are not a sustainable

 - Spend time getting to know your customers and be specific about who represents your sweet spot